St. Petersburg Disorderly Conduct Attorneys

 States throughout the country have limits on what people can do and say while in a public space.
 Although the limitations can seem minor, violating them could mean criminal charges.
-When a person commits an act that qualifies as disorderly conduct or breach of peace in Florida, he or she could face jail time and fines.
-Having a strong defense and a qualified criminal defense lawyer could make the difference in your future.
+When a person commits an act that qualifies as disorderly conduct or breach of peace in Florida, they could face jail time and fines.
+Having a strong defense and a qualified lawyer could make the difference in your future.

-If you are facing breach of peace charges, contact a St. Petersburg disorderly conduct defense attorney at Morris Law Firm, P.A..
-Attorney Melinda Morris and her legal team can help you fight the charges and work to have them reduced or even dropped.
+If you are facing breach of peace charges, contact a St. Petersburg disorderly conduct defense attorney at Morris Law Firm, P.A.
+Our legal team can help you fight the charges and work to have them reduced, or even dropped.
 Your future is important, and Morris Law Firm, P.A. can make a difference.

-Morris Law Firm, P.A. represents clients throughout the Tampa Bay area, including St. Petersburg, Clearwater, Pinellas County, Tampa, Hillsborough County and areas throughout other surrounding counties.
-Call (727) 388-4736 to schedule a free case evaluation today.
+Morris Law Firm, P.A. represents clients throughout the St. Petersburg area.
+Call (727) 592-5885 to schedule a free case evaluation today.

 In Florida, laws against disorderly conduct are used to regulate personal conduct in public spaces, such as streets, parks, and other public venues.
 According to Florida Statute Annotated § 877.03, disorderly conduct acts are “of a nature to corrupt the public morals, or outrage the sense of public decency, or affect the peace and quiet of persons who may witness them.”

 - Disturbing the peace

 - Disturbing an assembly, such as a government meeting

 Because the law is so broad, there are a plethora of acts that could be considered disorderly conduct.
 The law is subjective, and it often is up to a police officer to determine if a person is committing an offense that could fall under that category.

 Penalties for Disorderly Conduct in Florida